tabithaurb/p2TabithaUrbanski/README.md

-List your most common features and other more rare uses of a car dashboards.
+# List your most common features and other more rare uses of a car dashboards.
--checking my speed, checking the gas tank, and checking tire pressure -more rare uses, checking the temperature outside, and the rpm's (I never look at these)
+### Checking my speed, checking the gas tank, and checking tire pressure, check engine light, check if the trunk or doors are open , check mileage

+### More rare uses, checking the temperature outside, and the rpm's (I never look at these), or check music

-List the controls that the user interacts with the car dashboards.
+# List the controls that the user interacts with the car dashboards.
+### Turn signals, windsheild wipers, the gear shifter, and the door and trunk opening

-What are some common mistakes you can make with this current designs?
+# What are some common mistakes you can make with this current designs?
+### With this current design it might be confusing to understand what the symbols mean, you may have to look them up.
+Also, the service inspection is confusing because I'm not sure what that does or is for at all

-Suggest the improvements to make on the control interface.
+# Suggest the improvements to make on the control interface.
 Sketch your solution and justify your design decisions.